-The needle only stays in for a few minutes for optimum results and it can be moved around by the therapist while it is still in the skin to try to locate the exact area of the trigger point.
+The needle only stays in for a few minutes, for optimum results it moved around by the therapist while it is still in the skin to locate the exact area of the trigger point and promote blood flow.
 The muscle may sometimes twitch in response to the dry needling technique.

 Dry needling is an effective form of treatment for many sports injuries as well as back pain, joint pain and headaches.
 Dry needling can be performed on most muscular trigger points in the body ranging from the upper trapezius muscle around the shoulder where dry needling may relieve headaches caused by upper trapezius muscle spasm, all the way down to gastrocnemius trigger points below the knee that may be responsible for calf pain and knee and ankle stiffness.

-The way dry needling works is threefold.
 Firstly, it works by reducing the toxic levels of pain causing chemicals that are located in a muscle trigger point when the needle goes into the trigger point.
 A reaction is caused in the body which helps eliminate the pain causing chemicals and this helps the muscle to relax and spasm and pain are then eased.

 Secondly, dry needling a trigger point immediately increases blood flow to that area which speeds up the healing process.